 There are so many sugar alternatives to choose from!
 How do you pick the best sweetener to use for low carb desserts and adding sweetness to other keto foods?

-If you’re new to a low carb diet, keto-approved sweeteners can help you break away from any sugar addiction while still being able to enjoy sweet foods makes a low carb eating plan much easier to follow.
+If you’re new to a low-carb diet, keto-friendly sweeteners can help you break away from any sugar addiction while still being able to enjoy sweet foods, making a low-carb eating plan much easier to follow.

-This is exactly why I use natural sweeteners for all my low carb recipes.
+This is exactly why I use natural sweeteners as much as possible for all my low carb recipes.

 So, let’s take a look at the natural-based keto sweeteners available.